Fructuoso Rivera: Life

 Rivera was a rancher who joined the army of José Gervasio Artigas in 1810.
 Eventually he rose to the rank of general.
 When Banda Oriental was occupied by the United Kingdom of Portugal, Brazil and the Algarves and the defeated Artigas forced into exile in 1820, Rivera stayed in the newly created Cisplatina province.
+He briefly served the Imperial Brazilian Army, reaching the rank of brigadier.

 Rivera first met with Juan Antonio Lavalleja in 1825, during an event that would become known as the Abrazo del Monzón (Embrace of the Monsoon).
 In the same year, the Thirty-Three Orientals led by Juan Lavalleja and their Argentine supporters, began their fight against the Empire of Brazil, Rivera joined the Argentinians.
 It's not clear if he joined voluntarily or was forced to join.
 He soon became an important military commander during the Cisplatine War and participated in the Battle of Rincón and the Battle of Sarandí.
 Due to arguments with other leaders, Rivera left the country for a year and did not participate in the Battle of Ituzaingó in 1827.

 After Uruguayan independence was proclaimed in 1828 as a result of the Treaty of Montevideo, arguments between Rivera and Lavalleja turned into fighting, and Argentine general José Rondeau became the first provisional Governor.
 Rivera finally assumed Presidency for a term from 6 November 1830 until 24 October 1834.
 Rivera survived an unsuccessful assassination attempt and military coup by Lavalleja supporters in 1832.

 Rivera supported General Manuel Oribe as his successor to presidency.
 Once again, Rivera become involved in conflict with Lavalleja and also with Oribe.
 In October 1838 Rivera defeated Oribe and forced him to flee into exile to Buenos Aires.
 During this conflict the political division between Colorados and Blancos began, as Rivera's supporters wore red armbands, but Oribe's wore white.
 Later these factions formed their political parties.
 Rivera assumed Presidency for the second time between 1 March 1839 and 1 March 1843.

 Oribe, with the support of Buenos Aires strongman Juan Manuel de Rosas, organized a new army and invaded Uruguay, thus starting the Uruguayan Civil War.
 In December 1842 Oribe defeated Rivera at the Battle of Arroyo Grande and started the Great Siege of Montevideo.
 Rivera's power was limited to the capital city, while Oribe ruled the rest of the country.
 In 1847 Rivera was forced to leave for exile in Brazil, where he stayed until 1853.

 After President Juan Francisco Giró was overthrown, a ruling triumvirate was created on 25 September 1853 consisting of Venancio Flores, Juan Antonio Lavalleja and Rivera.
 However, Lavalleja died on 22 October and Rivera died on 13 January 1854 en route to Montevideo, leaving only Flores in power.